Curriculum learning for data-driven modeling of dynamical systems: Results

 \subsection{Handling the memory}

-The role of the memory in the recurrent model is now studied.
-Instead of the null memory (initialized to zero) considered so far, an initial memory chosen at random, drawn from a multivariate Gaussian distribution $\mathcal{N}(0, \mathbf{I})$ is used.
-Compared to the null initial memory, the performances are seen to significantly increase for all models, as evidenced in Fig.~\ref{Fig_d2_randmem}.
+Memory is considered in this section.
+Instead of the null memory (initialized to zero) considered so far and classically found in many applications, an initial memory chosen at random, drawn from a multivariate Gaussian distribution $\mathcal{N}(\boldsymbol{0}, \mathbf{I})$ is used.
+Compared to the null initial memory, the performances are seen to significantly increase for all models, as evidenced in Fig.~\ref{fig_rand_mem}.
 This is consistent with the fact that a non-zero hidden state improves the numerical conditioning of the training steps and prevents degenerate gradients, \cite{Ghazi_etal_19}.
 The contrast in performance between models learned from $\tsetergo$ and $\tsetsplit$, which rely on the \emph{same} information, leads to identify a key point.
 The LSTM model trained with $\tsetergo$ learns to best fit one long trajectory.
 In the case of $\tsetsplit$, it learns to best fit 9 short trajectories, which however, when stitched together, match the $\tsetergo$ long trajectory.
-Yet, their performances are consistently very different in the null initialization situation, emphasizing that the initial memory of the retained recurrent network (LSTM) dramatically affects the resulting performance.
+Yet, their performances are consistently very different in the null initialization situation, emphasizing that the initial memory of the retained recurrent network (LSTM) strongly affects the resulting performance.
 In the case of $\tsetergo$, the impact of an incorrect initial memory is diluted within a long trajectory and weakly affects the learning quality.
 When short trajectories are considered instead, the relative impact of an incorrect initialization is stronger and can introduce a significant bias, hence a poor resulting model.
 This observation is further supported by the model learned from $\tsetFP$.
-While it also relies on samples originating from 9 distinct, non sequential, segments, its performance is good, as evidenced by Fig.~\ref{Fig_d2_0mem}.
-What is unique about this particular training set is that the samples are from segments of trajectories originating from (unstable) fixed points of the Lorenz'63.
-These points of special interest are associated with a locally linear dynamics, and this allows the incorrect initial memory to be progressively wiped out in time without significantly affecting the predicted dynamics.
-In this regard, fixed points are privileged training elements which allow to reliably learn memory-based models by initializing the training in a configuration where the memory does not have a harmful impact.
+While it also relies on samples originating from $9$ distinct, non sequential, segments, its performance is good, as evidenced by Fig.~\ref{Fig_d2_0mem}.
+What is unique about this particular training set is that the samples are from segments of trajectories originating from (unstable) fixed points, thus associated with a locally linear dynamics.
+This feature allows the incorrect initial memory to be progressively wiped out in time without significantly affecting the predicted dynamics.